blajack/DeFi-Geek-NFT/english.md

 # Discord Server
 The [Discord server](https://discord.gg/Rk7VVUbHWX) is a hub for announcements about airdrops, crypto news, giveaways, interviews with crypto projects, and friendly discussions.
 Enthusiasts gather weekly for poker games, and several giveaways are held monthly.
 Topics are divided into different channels to make it easier to find the information you need.

-To help new members navigate the server, the Main Geek has created three detailed guides:
+To help new members navigate the server, the Master Geek has created three detailed guides:
 - Video 1: [Introductions and Roles](https://youtu.be/s6S_VWan3sQ)
 - Video 2: [NFT Attributes](https://youtu.be/0yUOt1LdksI)
 - Video 3: [Airdrop](https://youtu.be/F2qTOG68bpM)